 Importing the QuickEQ configuration file

-Add a Control/include filter, and load the QuickEQ export.
+Add a Control/Include filter, this can load Cavern's export.

 If your result looks like the last screenshot, and the EQ appears on the analysis panel like the following, you have successfully applied the EQ on your system:

 - Equalizer APO does not work with ASIO.
 Disable it, as its only valid use case is reducing delay in studio environments.
 It has absolutely no impact on sound quality.